Types of Ticks in Niagara and How to Remove

 Comparing tick sizes

 Ticks are very small and hard to see.
-See the size comparison images below.
+See the size comparison images.

 Page Feedback Did you find what you were looking for today?